moataz-ossama/php_task/README.md

 # php_task
-training on git hub by sending php task
+training on git hub by uploading php task